A Queen and Her Knight

 “Imps are fairies.”
 Her tone was very smug.

-Rennet’s throat locked once again.
-“Someone else once told me that, and I didn’t believe them, either.”
+Rennet’s throat nearly locked once again.
+“Someone else once told me that and I didn’t believe them, either.”

-“Of course, you aren’t, mishka.”
+“Of course you aren’t, myshka.”
 Rennet carefully put down the bottle.
 “Although, firebirds can lie.”

 Her eyes went wide.
 “You know what I am?
 Papa says nobody ever guesses.”

 Rennet nodded.
 “I know.
 I knew a firebird once.
-He was–” The child did not need to see him cry.
+He was….”
+The child did not need to see Rennet cry.
 “He was very beautiful and talented.
 If you like, I’ll ask your parents if I can send you some of his music.
 You might not like it now.
 But maybe when you get older, like the champagne.”

 “Can you fly?” she wondered, glancing from his tail to his wings.